wrmoon/resume/resume_manager.md

 * Added interfaces to HIPPO to dynamically provide additional functionality via other libraries (some in-house, some off-the-shelf) while providing a consistent interface to HIPPO itself.
 * Designed a split image chain for the i4000 scanner system, where the embedded system does some IP and HIPPO does the rest.
-Since the rules for governing the division of labor are complicated, I developed a semi-automatic testing apparatus that validated the “rules” logic.
+Since the rules for governing the division of labor are complicated, I developed an automatic testing apparatus that validated the “rules” logic.

 ### Eastman Kodak Company, Rochester, NY - Software Developer